theo-armour/agenda/0-admin/sand-hill-road-technologies-fund.md

 * What should I expect to see in my Entrust Group account?
 * Am I able to see the shares in my account?
 * How do I know the shares are real?
+* Are the shares employee shares or investor/VC shares?

+## 2024-06-10

+Robert, after careful consideration, I have decided that I cannot move forward with the agreement.
+I apologize for any inconvenience this may cause.
+Theo

 ## ECAT